hzregista/ASmallHostelAutomation/README.md

 Includes basic database controls (add, delete, update) and there is an admin panel with database connection.
 Also there is a section where you can add or delete admin in the database.
 I worked with three tables in which customers, rooms and authorizeds are registered.

-In the code there are some checks to prevent the user from making mistakes.